Robert Black (serial killer): Cardy murder

-Further conviction
+Conviction and sentencing

-Black's second murder trial lasted six weeks, and the jury deliberated for four hours before delivering their verdict.
-On 27 October 2011, he was found guilty of Cardy's abduction, sexual assault, and murder.
+On 27 October 2011, he was found guilty of Cardy's abduction, sexual assault and murder.
+The trial lasted six weeks, and the jury deliberated for four hours before delivering their verdict.
 Black was given a further life sentence, with hearings deferred on the minimum term to be served.

 On 8 December, Judge Weatherup imposed a minimum term of 25 years, informing Black that he would be at least 89 years old before he would be considered for release.
 Weatherup informed Black: "Your crime was particularly serious; you subjected a vulnerable child to unpardonable terror and took away her life."
-Prior to his final sentencing for this fourth murder, Black's defence lawyer, David Spens, informed the court that no plea for mercy could be offered for his client, stating that the case in question was "one of those rare cases in which there is no mitigation, and so I propose to say nothing in that regard."
+Prior to his final sentencing for this fourth murder, Black's defence lawyer, David Spens, offered no plea for mercy for his client, stating that the case in question was "one of those rare cases in which there is no mitigation, and so I propose to say nothing in that regard."